andy-qhjiang/PyKirigami/README.md

 #### Constraint Violations
 - **Symptoms**: Connected tiles separate or behave unexpectedly
 - **Solutions**:
-  - Check constraint distances in target configuration using built-in validation
+  - Check constraint distances in target configuration using built-in validation: `python -c "from utils.setup import validate_constraints; from utils.setup import load_vertices_from_file, load_constraints_from_file; validate_constraints(load_vertices_from_file('vertices/target_vertices.txt'), load_constraints_from_file('constraints.txt'))"`
-  - Ensure constraint endpoints are close in target vertices (< 0.1 units apart)
+  - Such error usually happens when one makes mistake on vertex order of faces and we have integrate validation into out project
   - Verify constraint types (1 vs 2) match intended connection points

 #### Rigid Body Interpenetration